 Petite Ave — an online clothing aggregator that allows customers to easily find and purchase petite clothes from top retailers — just might be the perfect solution for you.

-Launched last May, Petite Ave aims to empower petite women by helping them feel beautiful and confident through the clothes that they wear.
+Launched in 2017, Petite Ave aims to empower petite women by helping them feel beautiful and confident through the clothes that they wear.

 Vanessa Youshaei, a former SMB program manager at Google and the founder of Petite Ave, described her struggles in finding well-fitting clothes.